I discovered a vast chicken population on my Hawaii trip.

 ― C.S.
 Lewis,

-There is still time to enter the Sea Glass Locket Giveaway.
 Click Here to read another of my Hawaiian adventures and find out why sea glass means so much to me.
 You can enter the giveaway with the link at the bottom.